Senegal’s Mbaye Diagne bags brace as Galatasaray ease past Kayserispor | Goal.com

 Senegal’s Mbaye Diagne bags brace as Galatasaray ease past Kayserispor

-Mbaye Diagne scored a brace to help Galatasaray to a comfortable 3-1 victory over Kayserispor in Saturday’s Turkish Super Lig game.
+Mbaye Diagne scored a pair of goals to help Galatasaray to a comfortable 3-1 victory over Kayserispor in Saturday’s Turkish Super Lig game.

 The Senegal international has been in scintillating form since joining the Yellow-Reds from rivals Kasımpasa in January and was on hand to ignite a comeback win in front of their home fans.